 Higher education is available in Cyprus at state owned institutions (The Cyprus University) and private tertiary (third-level schooling) institutions.

 Adult Education Centres

-The Ministry of Education and Culture offer adult education programmes (epimorfotika) in the form of afternoon and evening classes in various subjects at local public schools.
+The Ministry of Education, Culture, Youth and Sport offer adult education programmes (epimorfotika) in the form of afternoon and evening classes in various subjects at local public schools.